 Environmental Anthropology, Gender and Development, Indigeneity, Territorial Rights, Conservation, Voluntourism and Sustainability, Social Justice, Applied and Engaged Anthropology, Central America, US.

 Dr. Brondo's scholarship contributes to basic research, theory, and application in the areas of the anthropology of environment and development, indigenous rights, and gender and social justice.
 Her international research focuses on the relationship between indigenous rights, conservation and development, and local livelihoods, particularly on Honduras' north coast and islands.
 In the United States, Brondo's work centers on gender equity in anthropological careers and collaborative research on the interconnection between parks, people, and conservation.
-She is currently working on a new book manuscript entitled Multispecies Entanglements in Honduras' Affect Economy which explores the sociocultural impacts of conservation research voluntourism.
+Dr. Brondo's first solo-authored book, Land Grab, is an ethnographic account of the relationship between identity politics, neoliberal development policy, and rights to resource management in afroindigenous Garifuna communities on the north coast of Honduras.
+The book employs feminist political ecology and critical race and ethnic studies to shed light on current development paradoxes in Honduras.
+Her current book project , tentatively titled Multispecies Entanglements in Honduras' Affect Economy, explores the sociocultural impacts of conservation research voluntourism.

 Brondo, Keri Vacanti, Suzanne Kent, and Arleen Hill.
 "Teaching Collaborative Environmental Anthropology: A Case Study Embedding Engaged Scholarship in Critical Approaches to Voluntourism."
 In Toni Copeland and Francois Dengah (eds.)
 "Involve Me and I Learn:" Teaching Anthropology and Research Methods in the Classroom and Beyond.
 Annals of Anthropological Practice.
 40(2): 182-195.
 2016.